 Meat eaters love to ask vegans where they get their protein and vegans love to talk about how protein deficiency doesn’t exist in the United States.
 Well, what does a protein deficiency look like?
 How would you know if you’re eating enough protein to support your body’s functions?
 While it’s true that many people effortlessly eat enough protein, some people do not.

-If you’re following the Dietary Guidelines for Americans and MyPlate (or the Plant Plate), you’re likely getting enough protein.
+If you’re following the Dietary Guidelines for Americans and MyPlate (or the vegan version that I teach in my online course), you’re likely getting enough protein.
 But if you’re following a diet or restricting any foods, there is a much higher likelihood that you might not be getting enough protein (and lots of other important nutrients).

 Research shows, on average, vegans and vegetarians consume enough or more than enough protein.
 The recommended dietary allowance for protein is 0.8 grams of protein per kilogram of body weight.
 Vegans should eat slightly more than this (0.9 g/kg) because plant protein foods are not digested as well as animal protein foods.
 This equates to about 0.4 grams of protein per pound of body weight.
 So, for example, if you’re a 150-pound person, that equates to about 60 grams of protein, which is not hard to come by.

 We don’t need to count grams of protein.
-If we’re eating enough and eating balanced, protein won’t be an issue.
+If we’re eating enough food and eating a balance of food groups, protein won’t be an issue.

 Individuals who are highly active or have certain health conditions need more protein.
 It’s best to work with a registered dietitian nutritionist to get personalized recommendations.

 The good news is protein can be found all throughout the plant kingdom.
 Some foods, such as lentils and soy, are great sources of protein while others, such as fruit, contain very little protein.